General Mercury Advisory

 Do Not Eat

-The fish in the table below have high levels of contaminants and should not be eaten.
+The fish in the table below have high levels of contaminants and should not be eaten in any amount.

 PCBs = Polychlorinated Biphenyls